 Tom Sawyer Island – Maybe you’re really ready for a break from people?
 The best way to do that without leaving Magic Kingdom is Tom Sawyer Island.
 There’s caverns and forts to explore, like an oversized playground.
 Guests take a raft to get there and while that may be a little busier, once on the island there will be far less people than anywhere else in Magic Kingdom.
 The drawback here is that Tom Sawyer Island is only open during daylight.

 Hall of Presidents – Unlike the other attractions mentioned so far, I think Hall of Presidents is outdated and prime for a change.
 What it does offer is some impressive animatronics and a long rest inside of an air-conditioned building.
 This is a prime location for a nap!
 That’s not to disparage the show itself, more that napping in a Disney Park is serious business.
 The theater is so large that the only wait involved is for the current one to end!

 Swiss Family Treehouse – This is last on the list and I hesitated to put it on at all.
 I did simply because the attraction never has a wait but that’s because it’s a walk through.
 That said, it’s an interesting walk through that offers unique views of the castle and park!
 The details and design are fun and it’s an easy place to pop in when you’re sick of standing in line.

 Where are your favorite places in Magic Kingdom without a line?
 Let us know in the comments below!
 Planning a trip to Walt Disney World?
 Check out our planning guide for help!
+Looking for discount Disney World tickets?
+Check out this site!
 If you enjoy what you’re reading here on Wandering in Disney, please subscribe to the blog and like our social media pages.
 You can do both of those things on the right side of this page.
 Thank you for reading, we really appreciate it!